b3-exmo/b3-exmo.github.io/docs/Culture/Dont-leave.md

 	- What prophetic warning did President Young sound for those Saints who received the “power of God” and then turned “away from the commandments”?
 	- Why is intellectual reasoning not enough to keep us on the path to eternal life?
 - **[When](https://www.churchofjesuschrist.org/study/manual/teachings-brigham-young/chapter-12?lang=eng&id=title4#title4) we find fault with Church leaders, we begin to separate ourselves from the Church.**
-	- In what ways will attending to our own callings rather than questioning the inspiration of current leaders strengthen us as individuals, families, wards, and Church members collectively?
+	- In what ways will attending to our own callings rather than ==questioning the inspiration of current leaders== strengthen us as individuals, families, wards, and Church members collectively?
-	- What was President Young’s warning to those who criticize their ward or branch leadership?
+	- What was President Young’s ==warning to those who criticize their ward or branch leadership==?
 What can we do at church and at home to sustain the bishop of our ward, president of our branch, or other Church leaders?
 	- How does our willingness to sustain those leaders strengthen the whole Church?
-How does our unwillingness to sustain them weaken the Church?
+How does our ==unwillingness to sustain== them weaken the Church?
 - **[Those](https://www.churchofjesuschrist.org/study/manual/teachings-brigham-young/chapter-12?lang=eng&id=title5#title5) who lose the Spirit are filled with darkness and confusion.**
 	- Why do some choose the “wisdom of men” rather than the wisdom of God as revealed by the Spirit?
 - **[We](https://www.churchofjesuschrist.org/study/manual/teachings-brigham-young/chapter-12?lang=eng&id=title6#title6) can stand firm by living our religion and seeking the Holy Spirit.**